 We are always looking for ways to advance the deployment of new wildlife structures that will benefit both humans, wildlife and to build support for crossings with key decision makers.

 We do this in several ways, educating the public about the cost of wildlife collisions and to increase the understanding of implementing crossing structures at the many wildlife events that we have attended.

-The making of 2 wildlife crossings in Deland become a reality with the help from citizens, State and Federal Agencies, a story well told by engineers, biologists, and everyone beaming with pride at their work.
+We were an advocate of 2 wildlife crossings in Deland which become a reality with the help from citizens, State and Federal Agencies, a story well told by engineers, biologists, and everyone beaming with pride at their work.
 It is a reminder that despite disappointing headlines, people on the ground are still hard at work protecting public lands and the wildlife that depend on human nature.

 Florida Black Bear Scenic Byway has been a part of the Wildlife festival for years promoting the byway with a bus tour that takes you back in time to reflect on the history of the byway and the Ocala National Forest, the backbone of this amazing byway.
 The first stop Wildcat lake and Charlie a District Ranger in 1908 gives a detailed description of what the forest looked like when he first step onto the Ocala National Forest.

 Our second stop promotes Juniper Springs and the importance of our Florida Springs, cultural resources and how the Civilian Conservation Corps developed the spring as a great recreation area for the general public.

 Connecting communities with nature..